 COM 266 Group Discussion.
 3 cr.
-Study of the structure and dynamics of small group decision making.
-Includes critical and creative problems in group interaction processes.
+Study of the structure and dynamics of small groups.
+Topics include decision making, group behaviors, critical thinking, problem solving, and leadership in group interaction processes.
 EL.

 COM 268 Persuasion.
 3 cr.
 Principles and methods of persuasion, with practice in the preparation and delivery of various types of persuasive speeches.
 Prereq: COM 103 or cons. instr.
-EL.
+EL/SE.